gitlabhq/omnibus-gitlab/doc/update.md

 sudo gitlab-ctl stop unicorn
 sudo gitlab-ctl stop sidekiq

-# If you are installing 7.3.1
+# If you are upgrading from 7.3.0
 sudo gitlab-ctl stop nginx

 # Create a database backup in case the upgrade fails